BrianVia/blog/src/pages/posts/003-organizing-ebook-files-with-python.md

 # Why Python? 🐍

-A quick overview of the parts needed to accomplish this.
 First and foremost, I decided to go with Python the language of choice for this project for a couple reasons.

 While it does involve renaming files, which could be easily done with bash, the logic was going to be a little complicated in terms of passing data between functions to-and-fro, which means bash would get a little tough to read IMO.